-The result is a simple crockpot bean recipe that’s hearty and comforting.
-The flavors are quite subtle so I suggest doing a taste test once the beans are cooked and seasoning it to your own liking.
+The flavor here is intentionally flexible.
+Once the beans are tender, taste and season until it’s perfect for you.
 Aside from my Japanese pinto bean stew, this might just be my favorite pinto beans recipe of all time.

 Table of Contents